timoffex/skyrim-alchemy/README.md

 serialization and parsing can go into a separate file.
 Maybe I'll do that later (or maybe I already did and forgot to update this text).

+## How to run

+If you really want to try it out, just `stack run`.
+This will open a prompt where you can enter commands.
+If you enter a command wrong, `megaparsec` will tell you the problem and the valid possibilities.
+You can use this to figure out the available commands: just enter an empty command.

+Before every command, the program will save its current state of knowledge into `output.txt`.
+When you use `stack run`, the program will read from `output.txt` and restart where you left off.

+You can read the code in `Main.hs` to learn the details of the commands.
+Here is the gist:

+**Query commands**:

+- `ingredients` lists all ingredients
+- `effects` lists all effects
+- `ingredients with [<eff name>]+` lists all ingredients that have all of the given effects
+- `effects of <ing name>` lists all effects on an ingredient
+- `noneffects of <ing name>` lists all effects that an ingredient is known not to have
+- `potential effects of <ing name>` lists all effects that an ingredient could still have
+- `suggestions for <ing name>` suggests a list of ingredients to try combining with your ingredient to learn new effects.
+The output shows two sets of ingredients: the first set is mutually disjoint, and the second set is just there to cover the rest of the potential effects on your ingredient that aren't covered by the first set.

+**Update commands**:

+- `overlap <ing name>, <ing name>: [<eff name>]*` records the result of combining two ingredients (you don't have to use `learn` first)
+- `learn effect <ing name>: [<eff name>]*` records effects on an ingredient

+Ingredient and effect names are not case sensitive.

 ## Haskell thoughts, opinions and lessons

 One of the things I love about Haskell is how incredibly flexible it